-You are required to obey all parking signs, feed the meters, and dance the street cleaning polka.
+Most importantly, you are required to obey all parking signs, feed the meters, and dance the street cleaning polka.
 Fox 5 News published the following article in 2011:

 “The day after Thanksgiving is not an official holiday.

-All government offices, courts are open and alternate side of the street parking is in effect.
+All government offices, courts are open, and alternate side of the street parking is in effect.

 However, many local city drivers come out to their cars in the morning to find parking tickets.

-Sam Schwartz, better known as “Gridlock Sam,” says drivers sleep late and think alternate side of the street parking is suspended the day after Thanksgiving.”
+Sam Schwartz, better known as “Gridlock Sam,” says drivers sleep late and think the alternate side of the street parking is suspended the day after Thanksgiving.”

-Schwartz said at least 50 percent more tickets are written on the day after Thanksgiving.
+Mr. Schwartz said at least 50 percent more tickets are written on the day after Thanksgiving.

 A cavalcade of calls from the NYC driving community